 Chickpea Balls with Curry Sauce

-Great finger food, aperitif dinner, or even a delicious and tasty vegetarian main course.
+Great finger food, happy hour or even a tasty and delicious vegetarian main dish.

 My grandchildren love them.

-You can prepare the mixture well in advance and fry it at the last moment.
+You can prepare the dough well in advance and fry it at the last moment.

-These balls can be fried in the traditional way or in an air fryer.
+These balls can be fried the traditional way or even in the air fryer.

-Meatballs, in general, are all irresistible, whether it’s the more traditional meatballs, tuna meatballs in sauce, or swordfish meatballs, and the numerous versions of vegetable meatballs, such as zucchini ones or the much-loved simple eggplant balls or those in tomato sauce.
+Meatballs, in general, are all irresistible, whether it’s the more traditional meatballs, tuna meatballs in sauce, or swordfish, and the numerous versions of vegetable meatballs, such as zucchini ones or the much-loved simple eggplant meatballs or with sauce.

 In this recipe, I propose them with chickpeas and curry sauce.

-The recipe is very simple, and you can make the mixture in advance, frying it only at the last moment.
-In the procedure, we start with already cooked chickpeas.
-Otherwise, remember to soak the chickpeas 12-16 hours before cooking them for about 2 and a half hours in a traditional pot or 30 minutes in a pressure cooker.
+The recipe is very simple, and you can even prepare the dough in advance, frying it only at the last moment.
+We start the procedure with already cooked chickpeas; otherwise, remember to soak the chickpeas 12-16 hours before cooking them for about 2 and a half hours in a traditional pot or 30 minutes in a pressure cooker.

 - Preparation time: 10 Minutes